vaishnavi003-svg/Late-Meet/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for your interest in contributing to this project!
 We welcome contributions from everyone.
-By participating in this project, you agree to abide by our code of conduct.
+By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## How to Contribute